 Military leaders quarantined after official tests positive

-WASHINGTON (AP) — The chairman of the joint chiefs of staff and other top military leaders are under quarantine after a senior Coast Guard official tested positive for the coronavirus, two U.S. officials said.
+WASHINGTON (AP) — Top military leaders are under self-quarantine after a senior Coast Guard official tested positive for the coronavirus, the Pentagon said Tuesday.
+The chairman of the Joint Chiefs of Staff, Gen. Mark Milley, was among those affected, U.S. officials said.

+Military leaders who were in contact with Adm.
+Charles W. Ray, the vice commandant of the Coast Guard, have been tested, Pentagon spokesman Jonathan Hoffman said in a statement.
+None have exhibited symptoms or have so far tested positive.

+Hoffman said the quarantining of leaders won’t affect “the operational readiness or mission capability of the U.S. Armed Forces.”

-Gen. Mark Milley and the chiefs of the Army, Navy and Air Force have tested negative for the virus, but remain under quarantine as a precaution, said the officials, who spoke on condition of anonymity to discuss information not yet made public.
-The head of U.S. Cyber Command, Gen. Paul Nakasone, was also among those quarantined.
+Hoffman’s statement did not identify those affected, but multiple U.S. officials said that besides Milley, they included the chiefs of the Army, Navy and Air Force, as well as the head of U.S. Cyber Command, Gen. Paul Nakasone.

-The officials said the military leaders were working from home and this has not affected military readiness.
+The officials spoke on condition of anonymity to discuss information not yet made public.

+It is not known how Ray contracted the virus, but it was not believed to be related to the outbreak affecting President Donald Trump and others at the White House, the officials said.

+The Coast Guard said in a statement that Ray felt mild symptoms over the weekend and was tested on Monday.

-Up to 14 officials are believed to have been potentially exposed to the virus after meetings last week with the vice commandant of the Coast Guard, Adm.
-Charles W. Wray, who has tested positive.
+Up to 14 officials are believed to have been potentially exposed to the virus after meetings last week with Ray.
 The officials were informed about the positive test on Monday.

-It is not known how Wray contracted the virus, but it was not believed to be related to the outbreak affecting President Donald Trump and others at the White House, the officials said.

 By LOLITA C. BALDOR